wagtail/stylelint-config-wagtail/README.md

 Our default export contains all of our Stylelint rules, along with specific plugins for SCSS syntax.
 It requires `stylelint`, and `stylelint-scss`.

-1. Run `npm install stylelint stylelint-scss @wagtail/stylelint-config-wagtail --save-dev`
+1. Run `npm install stylelint @wagtail/stylelint-config-wagtail --save-dev`
 2. Add `"extends": "@wagtail/stylelint-config-wagtail"` to your `.stylelintrc`

 ## Links